ibm-cloud-docs/containers/cs_ingress.md

 ### Choosing a supported image version
 {: #alb-version-choose}

-As of 24 August 2020, {{site.data.keyword.containerlong_notm}} supports two types of NGINX Ingress controller images for the ALB: the {{site.data.keyword.containerlong_notm}} Ingress image, and the Kubernetes Ingress image.
+As of 24 August 2020, {{site.data.keyword.containerlong_notm}} supports two types of NGINX Ingress controller images for the Ingress application load balancers (ALBs) in your cluster: the {{site.data.keyword.containerlong_notm}} Ingress image, and the Kubernetes Ingress image.
 {: shortdesc}

-- The {{site.data.keyword.containerlong_notm}} Ingress image is built on a custom implementation of the NGINX Ingress controller.
+- The **{{site.data.keyword.containerlong_notm}} Ingress image** is built on a custom implementation of the NGINX Ingress controller.
-- The Kubernetes Ingress image is built on the community Kubernetes project's implementation of the NGINX Ingress controller.
+- The **Kubernetes Ingress image** is built on the community Kubernetes project's implementation of the NGINX Ingress controller.

-The latest three versions of each image type are supported for ALBs.
+Depending on which image type you choose, the ALB behaves according to that implementation of the NGINX Ingress controller.

+You can manage the versions of your ALBs in the following ways:
 * When you create a new ALB, enable an ALB that was previously disabled, or manually update an ALB, you can specify an image version for your ALB in the `--version` flag.
 * To specify a version other than the default, you must first disable automatic updates by running the `ibmcloud ks ingress alb autoupdate disable` command.
 * If you omit the `--version` flag when you enable or update an existing ALB, the ALB runs the default version of the same image that the ALB previously ran: either the Kubernetes Ingress image or the {{site.data.keyword.containerlong_notm}} Ingress image.

-To list the currently supported versions for each type of image, run the following command:
+To list the latest three versions that are supported for each type of image, run the following command:
 ```
 ibmcloud ks ingress alb versions
 ```